egor-tensin/cgitize/README.md

 The image is **egortensin/cgitize**.
 The container reads the config from /etc/cgitize/cgitize.toml and writes the repositories to /var/tmp/cgitize.
-If SSH is required, the socket should be mapped to /var/run/cgitize/ssh-agent.sock.
+If SSH is required, map the socket to /var/run/cgitize/ssh-agent.sock.

     docker run -it --rm                                     \
         -v "/path/to/config:/etc/cgitize:ro"                \